mkorkmaz/redislabs-rejson/README.md

 ## Test and Development

-You can use Docker provided by Redislabs.
+You can use Docker Image provided by Redislabs.

 ```bash
 docker run -d -p 6379:6379 --name redis-rejson redislabs/rejson:latest